-The debt service for the wastewater project is not addressed in the 2020 budget, but rather the reservation of funds for the project continues.
+The debt service for the wastewater project is not addressed in the 2021 budget, but rather the reservation of funds for the project continues.
 The debt service to PENNVEST will not be due until the project is closed and a final debt payment is calculated.
 Once amortized, those funds already budgeted for the project reserve will simply be redirected to debt service.

 Some project-related work remains to be completed.
 For example, the Wilmore Road CSO needs to be closed and additional pipe installed toward the treatment plant.
-Drain lines from the old system will need to be installed on East High Street and West Sample Street.
-Once the County replaces its sewer main from the prison, an evaluation should be performed on the Authority's main from Manor Drive to Route 22.
+That project awaits the required permit.